rob-phillips17/rob-phillips17/README.md

 - 👋 Hi, my name is Rob and I'm a front-end software developer.
-- ⭐ I write mainly in HTML, SCSS/CSS & JavaScript, but am always looking for opportunities to try out something new.
+- ⭐ I write mainly in HTML, SCSS/CSS & JavaScript.
 - 🌱 I’m currently learning React.
 - 👀 Please check out some of my completed projects to see what I've been up to!